bentekku/to-do-react-app/README.md

    npm start
    ```

 2. The above npm command should automatically open your default browser and will be navigated to `http://localhost:3000`.
-Incase it does happen for you, open your browser and navigate to `http://localhost:3000` to see the app in action.
+Incase, if the browser does not open and navigate to localhost automatically, do so manually by opneing your browser and navigate to `http://localhost:3000` to see the app in action.

 3. Add tasks by typing in the input field and hitting the "Add" button.